 But here is one process you might want to try.
 Start with looking at the pain points you just came up with in the last step and compose a question for each.

 Here is an example of what that would look like with the pain points we used in our example:

 How much of a priority is it for you find a way to get your reps generating more leads?

 Are there reps on your team that are not good at getting into new accounts?

 How helpful would it be to decrease the amount of time that it takes to get new reps trained and ramped up?

-If you follow those steps, you can use those points developed to create an inside sales call script.
+Following those steps, you can use those points developed to create your inside sales call script.